-According to the report, the Mercedes EQS 450+ is available and will roll out by the end of 2021.
+According to the report, the Mercedes EQS 450+ is available and will roll out as usual by the end of 2021.
 It is dependent on the options the customer has chosen, but the 450+ does not get the MBUX Hyperscreen as standard.
 As such, 450+ variants without the Hyperscreen roll out first.
+It’s possible to buy the EQS 450+ before the end of 2021, suggests a more recent report from JESMB.

-The 580 4Matic customers, on the other hand, will have to wait at least another year, according to the report.
+The 580 4Matic customers, on the other hand, will have to wait about a year, according to the first report.
 Depending on semiconductor availability, 580 4Matic will start rolling out from the third or fourth quarter of 2022, JESMB says.

 The MBUX Hyperscreen is Mercedes’ full-width display integrated with three screens: one driver’s instrument console and two infotainment screens.
 According to Mercedes, the MBUX Hyperscreen is a digital/analogue design fusion.
 While the three displays blend to form one seemingly single screen, the analogue air vents at the sides are also integrated into the screen to “connect the digital and analogue world”.